MaartenGr/BERTopic/README.md

 ## Modularity
 By default, the main steps for topic modeling with BERTopic are sentence-transformers, UMAP, HDBSCAN, and c-TF-IDF run in sequence.
-However, BERTopic assumes some independence between these steps which makes BERTopic quite modular.
+However, it assumes some independence between these steps which makes BERTopic quite modular.
 In other words, BERTopic essentially allows you to build your own topic model:

 <img src="images/modularity.svg"/>

 You can swap out any of these models or even remove them entirely.
 Starting with the embedding step, you can find out how to do this [here](https://maartengr.github.io/BERTopic/getting_started/embeddings/embeddings.html) and more about the underlying algorithm and assumptions [here](https://maartengr.github.io/BERTopic/algorithm/algorithm.html).

-## Overview
+## Functionality
 BERTopic has many functions that quickly can become overwhelming.
 To alleviate this issue, you will find an overview of all methods and a short description of its purpose.